javapan/javapan/README.txt

    C:\workspace\example>java -cp bin;lib\javapan.jar;lib\javapan-services.jar example.Main
    it works!

+  There is also a test.bat in example project that runs the entire pipeline.

 3. Eclipse Build
   If you build and run your code with Eclipse, you need to do the following after performing step 2b.